 So what should you look for when buying a used car?
-Follow these tips whether you buy online at AutoAuctionMall.com, another online dealer, or in person.
+Follow these tips on buying used car whether you buy online at AutoAuctionMall.com, another online dealer, or in person.

 Search Databases to Find a Car